Charging a zero emission electric vehicle

-Alternating current (AC) is the most common way to charge an electric vehicle (EV).
+Alternating current (AC) is the most common way to charge a zero emission electric vehicle (ZEV).
 It is slower than direct current (DC) charging, but it’s more convenient.

 All electric vehicles can be charged via a household 240V power point.
 Charging adds around 12km of range per hour.
 If the vehicle is plugged in from 5pm to 8am it can potentially add 180km of range overnight.

 A longer-term solution is installing a 7kW dedicated charge unit.
-It will provide 30–60km per hour which is enough to top up most current EVs overnight.
+It will provide 30–60km per hour which is enough to top up most current ZEVs overnight.

-A charge unit can be used for many years and different EVs.
+A charge unit can be used for many years and different ZEVs.

-There are many types of EV charging units.
+There are many types of ZEV charging units.
 QFleet recommends agencies to consider longer-term solutions such as installing an AC 7kW dedicated charge unit.
-It will provide 30–60km per hour which is enough to top up most current EVs overnight.
+It will provide 30–60km per hour which is enough to top up most current ZEVs overnight.

 QFleet recommends installing a networked charge unit because it: